 Calibration is set to 352.

 Averaging: 256, can be set to 32 by grounding pin A, see wiring diagram.

 The center dot in the pelorus indicates that a measurement was good enough to be accepted,

 The reason for this poor Quality is multipath reception.

-Reflections add up to the direct signal and distorts the received wavefront.
+Reflections add up to the direct signal and distort the received wavefront.